xavtidus/simple-aws-static-website-workshop/README.md

  You can click this at any time to return to the AWS Console Home screen.
 This can be a useful place to go if you get lost and need to orientate yourself.

  ##### Services Drop down menu
- The services drop down menu is how you easily navigate around the AWS Console.
+ The services drop down menu is how you navigate around the AWS Console.
 If you click this drop down menu, you will see that the panel on the left saves your recently visited AWS Services (making it easier to go back to where you were).

- At the top there is a **Unified Search Bar** which enables you to easiy find AWS Services to visit, as well as related documentation and training.
+ At the top there is a **Unified Search Bar** which enables you to find AWS Services to visit, as well as related documentation and training.
 Think of this as a built in search engine that helps you find your way around and makes it easier to find the content you're looking for.

  Below the Unified Search Bar, you can see an organised index of AWS Services, categorised by technology domain.